ajbars/Literature/iliad/iliad.md

 % Iliad

-Iliad is interesting because it was written in VIII Century BC about events that happened in XII BC
+Iliad is interesting because it was written in VIII Century BC about events that happened in XII BC, Bronze Age.

 It makes it the oldest European piece of literature.